LumeWeb/kernel-swarm/README.md

-# kernel-dht
+# kernel-swarm
-Skynet kernel module for DHT requests using the @lumeweb/dht-rpc-client package
+Skynet kernel module for DHT requests using the @lumeweb/swarm-rpc-client package